AnnaBurova/dev-newtutils/INSTALL.md

-# Creating the NewtUtils Python Module
+# 🧰 Installing and Developing the NewtUtils Module

-This guide describes how to structure, configure, and test the **NewtUtils** Python module.
+This guide explains how to set up, install, and use **NewtUtils** — a collection of developer utilities by *NewtCode*.

 ---